Football in England: National teams

 The England national football team represents England in international football.
 It is one of the two oldest national football teams in the world, the other one being Scotland.
 England is one of only eight national teams to have won the World Cup and did this in 1966.
 They are one of the more prominent teams on the global stage, rarely dropping outside of the top ten rankings of both FIFA and Elo.
 They were the most successful of the Home Nations in the British Home Championship with 54 wins (including 20 shared wins) before the competition was suspended in 1984.

 There are also a number of other national teams from the Under-16 team to the Under-21 team, the latter of which is considered to be a feeder team for the national team.
-In addition there is an England B team which occasionally plays games as support for the national team.
-The England C team (formerly the England National Game XI and the England Semi-Professional team) represents England at non-league level.
+In addition, there is an England B team which occasionally plays games as support for the national team.
+The England C team (formerly the England National Game XI and the England Semi-Professional team) represents England at the non-league level.
 They compete annually in the Four Nations Tournament as well as in friendly matches throughout the year.